Nonparametric Estimation for SDE with Sparsely Sampled Paths: an FDA Perspective: Methodology and Theory

+{ We establish a bijective correspondence between the drift/diffusion coefficients and the mean/covariance functions (and their derivatives): see the \eqref{system2} and its averaged version \eqref{system2averaged}.
+The fact that such a correspondence exists is not a priori obvious: though the Fokker-Plank equation (\citet{Oskendal03}) shows that drift and diffusion fully characterize the probability law of the SDE's solution, the same is not necessarily true for the mean and covariance, except in Gaussian diffusions -- but we have made no such restriction on the law.
+Our system effectively shows that \emph{global} information on the process (mean and covariance and their derivatives) can be translated into information on its \emph{local} features (drift and diffusion).
+Consequently, we shift our focus on the estimation of the mean and covariance of the process (and their derivatives).}

-\subsubsection{Step 1 : Pooling data and estimating the covariance}
+\subsubsection{Step 2 : Pooling data and estimating the covariance}

-The idea of \textit{sharing information} is a well developed and widely used approach in FDA, mostly for estimating the covariance structure from sparse and noise corrupted observations of iid data: see \citet{Yao2005}.
-One first notice that, given observations $Y_{ij} = X_i(T_{ij}) +U_{ij}$ as in \eqref{observations}, one can view the product \textit{off-diagonal} observations as proxy for the second-moment function of the latent process.
+The idea of \textit{sharing information} is a well-developed and widely used approach in FDA, mostly for estimating the covariance structure from sparse and noise corrupted observations of iid data: see \citet{Yao2005}.
+One first notices that, given observations $Y_{ij} = X_i(T_{ij}) +U_{ij}$ as in \eqref{observations}, one can view products of \textit{off-diagonal} observations as proxies for the second-moment function of the latent process.
 Indeed:

 Intuitively, one can thus recover the covariance by performing 2D scatterplot smoothing on the pooled product observations: see Figure \ref{fig_covest}.

 In particular, if one is interested in estimating not only the latent covariance surface, but also its (partial) derivatives, a standard approach is to apply \textit{local linear smoothing}: see \citet{Fan1996}.
 Broadly speaking, the main idea of local linear smoothing is to fit local planes in two dimensions by means of weighted least squares.
 In particular, such an approach has the advantage of being fully non parametric.\\ However, the original approach due to \citet{Yao2005} requires the covariance surface to be smooth to achieve consistent estimation, and can not be straightforwardly applied in the setting of SDEs: indeed, in such case, the covariance possesses a singularity on the diagonal.
 A recent modification by \citet{jouzdani2021functional}, however, considers smoothing the covariance \textit{as a function defined on the closed lower} (upper) \textit{triangle}: